funcool/promesa/doc/user-guide.md

 exception, the pipeline short-circuits and propagates the exception to the last promise in the chain.

+The `catch` function adds a new handler to the promise chain that will be called when any of the previous promises in the chain are rejected or an exception is raised.
+The `catch` function also returns a promise that will be resolved or rejected depending on what happens inside the catch handler.

 Let see an example:

 ```clojure